chengfenlu/spark2demo/README.md

 # spark2demo
-This is a demo program from a udemy course.
+This is the base program from a udemy course.
+We need to add more things.